COVID-19 – International Travel Restrictions

 From 1st of September, the Specialist Recognition Program (SRP) is being superseded by the Practice Experience Pathway (PEP) Specialist Stream.
 Read on for our rundown on the PEP.

-From 1st July 2019, a new health workforce classification system is in place for GPs and Bonded Doctors.
-Distribution Priority Area (DPA) have replaced Districts of Workforce Shortage (DWS).
+From 1st July 2019, a new health workforce classification system is in place for GPs and Bonded Doctors with DPA replacing DPS.

-DWS is being replaced by DPA (Distribution Priority Areas).
-Our in-house Regulatory and Migration team share the changes coming into place from 1st July.
+DWS has now been replaced by DPA (Distribution Priority Areas).
+Our in-house Regulatory and Migration team share with you what has changed.